yokodotcool/yokodotcool.github.io/_posts/2020-12-26-thinking-about-next-year.md

 Here’s a drawing that I made while thinking about what next year will be like:

 ![An illustration: Yoko in a mask, standing on a hill with water and a skyline of Lower Manhattan in the background.
 Panda is next to her, also wearing a mask.
 Yoko is holding a big balloon that says “2021,” which goes into the clouds.
 Above the clouds are Little Wing and a Winged Panda, looking down at Yoko and Panda.
 There is a sun shining down, coming a little bit through the clouds.
 Deep in the ground of the hill, there is a skull.](/assets/images/2020-12-26-2021-balloon.jpg)

+It was so easy to make this post, I feel like I can’t not do this thing next year.
+Hopefully writing it out into the world, even if no one really sees it, will keep me going.